stevenocchipinti/2017-NewZealand-Blog/_posts/2016-07-22-day-10-buggy-ride-kayaking-and-games.markdown

 rocks and headed back around to the small island where we went for Captain Tama's Lagoon tour.
 By the time I had made it there I was pretty tired and pulled up on the sand bar.
 There was a girl relaxing on the sand bar so I stopped for a chat.
-She was from Germany and was here on holiday after finishing her master's in psychology.
+Her name was Sarah and she was from Germany.
+Sarah was here on holiday after finishing her master's in psychology.
 After a nice chat, I headed back to shore and returned my kayak.

 It was about 4:30 by this stage and the night market was going to start at 5:00, so I went to get some fuel for the scooter and waited around the market for all